hitode909/body-battery-to-slack-status/README.md

 # body-battery-to-slack-status

+CLI tool to Share Body Battery in your Slack team.

+Knowing teammate's body battery is useful.High body battery member may be able to do a complex work.
+Low body battery member should rest.

 - Login to Garmin Connect via Puppeteer
 - Set Body Battery, Stress, Heart Rate to your Slack Status
 - Currently this script uses [Legacy tokens](https://api.slack.com/legacy/custom-integrations/legacy-tokens).

 This screenshot means current condition is 😣, Body Battery is 21, Stress is 31, Heart Beat 70.

 ![image](https://user-images.githubusercontent.com/18360/76140557-24b30500-609f-11ea-8b0f-c68b0c6cec48.png)

 ## HOW TO USE